ChetanThapliyal/3-tier-architecture-deployment-GKE/README.md

-# YelpCamp (3 tier aarchitecture) with Docker and GKE
+# YelpCamp (3 tier architecture) deployment with Docker and GKE

 This project demonstrates deploying YelpCamp application (a full-stack website for campground reviews) across various environments using Cloud DevOps practices.